Skip to main content

 Check your prescription is correct

-You should make sure your prescription is up to date.
-If your last eye test occurred more than two years ago*, you will need to book a new one before purchasing glasses online.
-We recommend putting a reminder on your calendar or on your phone; that way you won’t forget.
+Make sure your prescription is up to date.
+If your last eye test occurred more than two years ago, you’ll need to book a new one before purchasing glasses online.
+We recommend putting a reminder in your calendar or in your phone; that way you won’t forget.

-If you do not currently have an up-to-date prescription, you can always opt to send it later via photo, email, phone, or post.
-After selecting your frames and lens options, simply click on ‘Send Prescription Later’.
+Don’t worry if you don’t currently have an up-to-date prescription, with Glasses Direct you can always opt to send it later via photo, email, phone, or post.

 An ophtalmologist adjusts a phoropter while inspecting a woman's eyes